Nutonspeed/KDP-OZ/README.md

 Individual records can be fetched, partially updated, replaced, or removed via `/api/leads/:id` using `GET`, `PATCH`, `PUT`, and `DELETE` respectively.
 Requests are validated with [Zod](https://zod.dev) and invalid payloads return `400` errors.
+Notes can be appended to a lead with `POST /api/leads/:id/notes` by sending a JSON body of `{ "note": "follow up" }`.
 By default data is kept in-memory using mock data, but if the `POSTGRES_URL` environment variable is provided the routes will persist leads to that database using Neon.

 ## License